-He has also worked in the commercial sector, particularly as a music writer.
+His career has also seen stints in the commercial sector, particularly as a music writer.

 He remains research active, with over a dozen publications and a similar number of conference papers to his name, and a doctorate in Cultural Studies awarded by the University of Southampton.

-Research Summary: Alongside digital media practise and journalism history, Alexander also has an interest in how the media transmits and affirms existing belief systems, as well as concepts such as ‘othering’ and popular folklore.
+Research Summary: Alongside online media practise and journalism history, Alexander has an interest in how the media transmits and affirms existing belief systems, as well as concepts such as ‘othering’ and popular folklore.

 Current research and activities: He is currently running CRAE’s online communications and helping improve its social media and web offerings.
-As someone on the Autistic Spectrum, he also brings personal insights and perspectives to the role.
-Alexander is also exploring media depictions of autism, both as narrative and critique.
+As someone on the Autistic Spectrum, he brings his own personal insights and perspective to the role.
+Alexander also explores how autism is depicted in the media. both as narrative and critique.